-Dataverse is an open-source tool developed by the Institute for Quantitative Social Sciences (IQSS) at Harvard University.
-Scholars Portal Dataverse is provided as a shared Ontario Council of University Libraries service.
+Dataverse is an open-source tool developed by the Institute for Quantitative Social Sciences (IQSS) at Harvard University, with contributors and adopters across Canada and the world.

-For more information about Scholars Portal Dataverse, please contact email@example.com.
+For more information about Scholars Portal Dataverse, contact us.

 What is a Dataverse?

 A Dataverse is a container for one or more Datasets or Dataverses.
-Each Ontario University has a Dataverse that contains many Dataverses and Datasets.
-Researchers can create Dataverses for their own research data and projects, and/or directly deposit Datasets within their Institutional Dataverse.
+Each university in the Scholars Portal Dataverse has an Institutional Dataverse that contains many Dataverses and Datasets.
+Researchers can create Dataverses for their own research projects, and/or directly deposit Datasets within their Institutional Dataverse.